Benefits of Using beef-tallow-for-cooking

 Straining the Tallow

-5. Once you notice that the solid pieces have shrunk significantly and the fat has fully melted, it’s time to strain it.
-Carefully pour the melted fat through a fine mesh strainer or cheesecloth placed over a bowl or another pot.
-This will remove any solid impurities.
+Once you see that the solid stuff has gotten quite small and the fat totally melted down, it’s time to strain.
+Slowly pour the melted fat through a fine mesh strainer or cheesecloth set over a bowl or other pot.
+This will get rid of all the solid impurities.

 Storing Your Beef Tallow

-7. Allow the rendered tallow to cool slightly before transferring it to a glass jar for storage.
-Let it sit at room temperature until fully cooled, and then seal it with a lid.
-Properly rendered beef tallow can be stored in the refrigerator for up to a year and can last even longer in the freezer.
+Let the tallow cool slightly and pour it into a glass jar for storage.
+When completely cooled, cover and let sit at room temperature.
+Well-rendered beef tallow will keep in the refrigerator for up to a year, and even longer in the freezer.

 Cooking with Beef Tallow